DataPrep Orchestrator

 - Compare the input and output storage locations

-- Process the files that are present in the input but not the output location
+- Process the files that are present at the input but not at the output location

 - Upload the processed file to the output storage location